Are you having back pain with any of the following?

-Another concern after partial liver removal is that abnormal tissue that caused the initial tumor to develop may have been left behind.
+Another concern is that the abnormal tissue in the tumor isn’t completely removed during surgery.
 This may cause a new liver cancer to form.

-For a liver transplant, the potential side effects and risks include:
+For a liver transplant, possible side effects are:

-Ablation procedures rarely cause serious complications, but side effects are possible.
-These include:
+Ablation rarely causes serious complications, but possible side effects are:

 Let us know if you experience any problems after your procedure.

 Embolization therapy blocks blood supply to the tumor.
 Without nutrients and oxygen, the cancer cells die.
 It doesn’t affect blood flow to normal liver cells.

 We may recommend this treatment if your tumors:

 Arterial embolization.
 We thread a tiny tube into an artery in the liver and inject small particles to block blood supply.

 Chemoembolization.
 We inject a chemotherapy drug and small particles into the artery.
 The chemotherapy remains in your liver longer.

 Radioembolization.
 We inject small radioactive beads into the artery.
 The beads become wedged in blood vessels close to the tumor and kill cancer cells.